abourget/blog/content/post/its-a-polyglot-world-out-there.md

 So let's try an example that makes Go shine: concurrency and multi-core use -- breaking the dreaded Global Interpreter Lock !

-Add to a new `maximus.go` such a thing:
+Add to a new `ext/maximus.go` such a thing:

 ```
+package ext

 func MaxOutResources() func() {
 	done := make(chan struct {})